Success Stories

 FMCS successfully mediated a groundbreaking agreement between George Washington Hospital and its resident physicians and fellows, averting a strike that would have disrupted care for nearly 1,900 patients daily.
 This resolution preserved the hospital’s financial stability and operational efficiency—avoiding costly service disruptions and alleviating economic strain on local taxpayers.

-pdf icon 2024 12 – FMCS Helps Secure 1st CBA Between NIH and UAW
+2024 12 – FMCS Helps Secure 1st CBA Between NIH and UAW

-FMCS facilitated a three-year collective bargaining agreement between National Institutes of Health (NIH) and the NIH Fellows United (represented by UAW), securing competitive pay, benefits, and working conditions for roughly 5,000 nonpermanent researchers.
+FMCS facilitated a three-year collective bargaining agreement between the National Institutes of Health (NIH) and the NIH Fellows United (represented by UAW), securing competitive pay, benefits, and working conditions for roughly 5,000 non-permanent researchers.
 This agreement not only stabilizes the workforce to sustain critical research and innovation but also supports economic growth and public health, ultimately benefiting American taxpayers.

 FMCS mediated a 2.5-year agreement addressing staffing, security, healthcare, and wages for 4,000 nurses.
 This agreement relieved staffing shortages, improved hospital operations, and prevented major disruptions in patient care, benefiting millions in Massachusetts and ensuring better resource allocation in the healthcare system.

-pdf icon 2024 09 – FMCS Facilitates Historic First Contract Agreement for Unionized Apple Store
+2024 09 – FMCS Facilitates Historic First Contract Agreement for Unionized Apple Store

 FMCS mediated a landmark agreement between Apple and the IAM CORE union, representing workers at the first unionized U.S. Apple Store in Towson, MD.
 This agreement, which overcame economic disputes, ensures operational stability, enhancing consumer experience in a key Apple market and potentially influencing labor dynamics in the retail industry.

-pdf icon 2024 03 – Federal Mediation Resolves Kroger Mid-Atlantic Union Negotiations, Averting Strike
+2024 03 – Federal Mediation Resolves Kroger Mid-Atlantic Union Negotiations, Averting Strike

 FMCS helped avert a strike involving 3,500 Kroger employees across West Virginia, Ohio, and Kentucky.
 The resolution prevented disruptions in grocery supply, maintaining access to essential goods and supporting economic stability in local communities.